raganwald/raganwald.github.com/_posts/2026-03-19-degenerate-electron-pressure.md

   - mermaid
 ---

----
-# Balanced Parentheses

----

 As discussed in [Pattern Matching and Recursion], a one-time popular programming problem was to write a function that would recognize “Balanced Parentheses,” a [Dyck Language].

-### recognizing balanced parentheses

-As often posed, the problem statement is:
+The problem statement:

 > Given a string that consists of open and closed parentheses, write a function that determines whether the parentheses in the string are **balanced**.
 “Balanced” parentheses means that each opening symbol has a corresponding closing symbol and the pairs of parentheses are properly nested.